amarder/amarder.github.io/src/content/post/immich.md

   - tools
 ---

-> Immich is a self-hosted photo and video management solution
+> Immich is a self-hosted photo and video management solution.
 >
 > Easily back up, organize, and manage your photos on your own server.
-Immich helps you browse, search and organize your photos and videos with ease, without sacrificing your **privacy**.
+Immich helps you browse, search, and organize your photos and videos with ease, without sacrificing your **privacy**.

 I'm running [Immich](https://immich.app/) on a Beelink S12 Pro Mini PC that I bought off Amazon for $180.
 I'm using Docker Compose to run Immich following [these instructions](https://docs.immich.app/install/docker-compose/).
 I'm using [Nginx Proxy Manager](https://nginxproxymanager.com/) to set up a nice URL and handle SSL certificates.